cedx/koa-eta/docs/index.md

     The `views` option **must** be set to use the template engine.
     Otherwise, an `EtaFileResolution` error will be raised.

-Please refer to the [official Eta documentation](https://eta.js.org) for details of [all configuration options](https://eta.js.org/docs/api/configuration).
+Please refer to the [Eta documentation](https://eta.js.org) for details of [all configuration options](https://eta.js.org/docs/api/configuration).